Labrahmi/Labrahmi/README.md

 ## 🙋‍♂️ About Me
 - 🔭 I'm currently working on **Cub3d**
 - 🌱 Learning more about **Web Development, Unix and OOP**
-- 🎓 Bachelor's degree in IT, 1337 coding school student (42 Network)
+- 🎓 Bachelor degree in IT, 1337 coding school student (42 Network)
 <hr>

 ## 🛠 Tech Stack